hansthen/docs/content/apidocs-mxsdk/apidocs/deploy-api.md

 *   _Url_ (String): URL to access your application.
 *   _Mode_ (String): Mode of the environment.
 Possible values: Test, Acceptance, Production.

+Introduced in Cloud Portal version 175:

+*   _ModelVersion_ (String): The Version of the application Model currently deployed to this environment.
+*   _MendixVersion_ (String): The Mendix Version of the application Model currentlt deployed to this environment.
+*   _Production_ (Boolean): If this is a production environment.

 #### 3.5.3.1 Error Codes

 | HTTP Status | Error code | Description |